Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

-When you think about COVID, most people automatically connect COVID with the loss of taste and smell.
-Often thought of as a major sign of COVID, studies show that the loss of smell affects 41-61 percent of COVID patients, while 38-49 percent experience taste loss.
-In most cases, these senses return to normal levels within a few months after COVID recovery.
+When you think about early COVID cases, many people automatically connect COVID with the loss of taste and smell.
+Often thought of as a major sign of COVID, studies show that the loss of smell affects 41-61 percent of COVID-19 patients, while 38-49 percent experience taste loss.
+In most cases, these senses return to normal levels within a few months after acute COVID-19 recovery.
 However, many of those with Long COVID continue to experience the long-term loss or alteration of smell or taste for months or even years after their initial SARS-CoV-2 infection and recovery.
-So, how is the SARS-CoV-2 virus affecting the senses, what changes are people experiencing, and what can we expect in terms of treatment and recovery?
+So, how is the SARS-CoV-2 virus affecting the senses, what changes are people experiencing, and what can we expect in terms of treatment, remission, or recovery?

 Common Chemosensory Disorders and COVID

 Chemosensory disorders are any condition that causes a loss or distortion in your taste or smell.
 While messaging around the COVID pandemic highlighted the complete loss of smell and/or taste, SARS-CoV-2 has contributed to many different chemosensory disorders.
 These disorders can be broken down into those that affect your sense of smell and those that affect your sense of taste.
 Some originally thought that SARS-CoV-2 only affects the sense of smell; however, studies now show that, in some patients, it is actually affecting the sense of taste as well.